Valentine's Day Fruity Dessert

-- Decorate the dessert with a heart form marzipan, chocolates, or candies and be creative.
+- Decorate the dessert with a heart-shaped marzipan, chocolates, or candies, and be creative.
 You can use a heart cookie cutter for making a marzipan heart.

 - If you have a peanut allergy, this dessert is not for you, but you can substitute the peanut butter with chocolate spread.

 How I Made the Marzipan Hearts

 I love eating marzipan.
 I mostly use it for decorating my cakes, cupcakes, and some desserts that need a decoration.
 I still have marzipan left over from my Christmas cake last year, so I used this for decorating my mango peanut butter dessert.

 It was very easy to make the marzipan hearts using a heart cookie cutter that I bought from the Euro shop in our city.
 Then, I rolled some of the marzipan on a chopping board with confectioners' sugar and formed it into hearts.
 I used confectioners' sugar to avoid having sticky hands when forming the marzipan.
 I pushed a cake fork on the sides of the hearts to make a design, as you can see in the photo above.

 Some Facts About Mangoes

 - Mango is said to be the king of all fruits.
 One of the world's superfruits.

 - It is the national fruit not only in the Philippines but also in India and Pakistan.

 - Mango fruits have many variations in size, shape, color, and taste.
 They come in green, yellow, orange, and red.
 They are long, oblong, or small.
 The taste depends on the variety of the mango.

 - A mango has only one single flat pit.
 Some of the mangoes have a fibrous surface of the pit and are hard to get off.

 - A ripe mango is very juicy and has a sweet, delicious flavor.
 Ripe mangoes are widely used in many cuisines around the world.
 It is useful in making chicken curry, marmalade, fruit juice, smoothies, cakes, cupcakes, muffins, and desserts.